 Gregory Annenberg Weingarten

-Having lived in Paris for over 25 years, Gregory’s efforts to create a vibrant partnership between France and the United States have earned him several honors.
+Having lived in Paris for over 25 years, Weingarten’s efforts to create a vibrant partnership between France and the United States have earned him several honors.
 In 2007, he earned the title of Chevalier dans l'Ordre des Arts et des Lettres (Knight of the Order of Arts and Letters).
-In 2009, Gregory received the distinction of Grand Mécène et de Grand Donateur de la Culture (Grand Patron and Grand Donor of Culture).
-In 2012, Gregory was appointed to France’s prestigious Legion of Honor (Légion d'Honneur), France’s highest honor for military and civil merits.
-In 2015, Gregory and wife Regina moved to Los Angeles with their two children.
+In 2009, Weingarten received the distinction of Grand Mécène et de Grand Donateur de la Culture (Grand Patron and Grand Donor of Culture).
+In 2012, Weingarten was appointed to France’s prestigious Legion of Honor (Légion d'Honneur), France’s highest honor for military and civil merits.
+In 2015, Weingarten and wife Regina moved to Los Angeles with their two children.